gafusion/doc/html/src/cgyro/cgyro_cori.rst

 -------------------

 There are two recommended platform files available:

 * CORI_KNL_HT2_IFORT
 * CORI_KNL_HT2_MKL

-When building the code, the first one will link against FFTW, while the seconds one will use the FFT libraries inside Intel Compilers' MKL library.
+When building the code, the first one will link against FFTW, while the second one will use the FFT libraries inside Intel Compilers' MKL library.

 The MKL version generally provides faster code for big problems, e.g. *nl04* , while the FFTW version seems to be better for smaller problems, e.g. *nl01* .
 The speed difference can be up to 20% at both extremes.

 .. note:: When running the jobs, you must use the same platform file that you used for building the executable.

-If you use the Atom provided installation at NERSC, please follow the instructions at the `Supported public AToM installations <https://scidac.github.io/atom/install.html>`_ web page.

 Balancing MPI Rank vs OMP
 -------------------------